Missing Person Protocol

 Upon notification from any entity that a student may be missing, even if before the 24-hour notification timeframe, the University may use any of the following resources to assist in locating the student.
 These resources will be used in any order and in any combination as deemed appropriate by University officials:

 - Initiate a “wellness” check on a student.
-In accordance with approved guidelines, the appropriate staff will be dispatched to the residential room to establish contact with the individual or verify that the individual is not currently available in their assigned space.
+In accordance with approved guidelines, the appropriate staff will be dispatched to the residential room to establish contact with the individual or verify the individual is not currently available in their assigned space.

 - Reach out to known friends, other students living in the same location and family members in an effort to glean additional information on the student’s potential location and other applicable information.